MarisaNicoleSloan/career-portfolio/saved-centers/README.md

 ### Frontend Development
 #### UX Collaboration on a Modular Design System
 I collaborated closely with the product designer to create a seamless desktop and mobile experience using a component-based architecture.
-Designs in Figma reflected a robust design system focused on clarity and responsiveness.
-I built interactive elements, like the heart icon that enlarged on hover as an optimistic UI pattern to provide immediate visual feedback.
-Each component was aligned with our shared design library for scalable reuse across the application.
+Leveraging a robust design system (reflected in Figma) focused on clarity and responsiveness, and drawing from Google's Material Design, I developed interactive elements, like an optimistic UI heart icon that enlarged on hover.
+To ensure consistent state management and synchronize its saved status across components, I utilized Redux.
+All components adhered to our shared design library for scalable reuse.

 To manage the heart icon's state, I used Redux to ensure consistency across all components, addressing the challenge of synchronizing the icon’s saved status across multiple components.

 #### Local Storage Integration
-Used browser local storage to persist favorites across sessions, ensuring users could save centers without needing a login.
-However, local storage can only store data up to a certain limit, which led to issues when users saved a large number of centers.
-To resolve this, I limited the saved data to only essential center information (name, ID, and URL).
+Used browser local storage to persist users' favorite center selections across sessions, ensuring users could save centers without needing a login.
+When users saved a large number of centers, exceeding storage limits became a challenge.
+To address this, I optimized data storage by limiting saved information to only essential center details (name, ID, and URL), ensuring continuous functionality.

 #### API Optimization

-Initially, I used `fetch` to interact with the backend API.
-However, as the project progressed, I encountered challenges with managing request cancellations and handling error responses.
-For example, canceling requests when a user quickly navigated between different pages caused potential issues with unnecessary API calls.

-After switching to `axios`, I was able to handle requests more effectively, especially with support for request cancellation and easier error handling.
-This change also made it easier to manage request configurations, such as headers, and to handle different response formats.
-This was particularly useful when dealing with more complex API responses that required custom error handling.

-This change improved the reliability and maintainability of the API interactions, allowing for easier handling of edge cases like timeouts and retries.
+I optimized API interactions by transitioning from fetch to axios.
+While fetch presented difficulties with request cancellations and robust error handling (e.g., during rapid UI navigation), axios streamlined these processes.
+It provided built-in support for request cancellation and simplified error management, along with enhanced control over configurations and response formats.
+This significantly improved the reliability and maintainability of API calls, especially for complex scenarios and edge cases.

 #### Saved Centers Page
-Developed a page to manage saved centers.
-The challenge here was ensuring the page remained responsive while displaying a dynamic number of saved centers.
-Using Tailwind CSS, I created a flexible layout that adjusted based on screen size, making it easy for users to interact with the saved centers on both desktop and mobile devices.
+I developed a dedicated page to manage saved centers.
+The challenge involved maintaining responsiveness while displaying a dynamic number of items.
+Leveraging Tailwind CSS, I engineered a flexible layout that dynamically adjusted to screen sizes, ensuring an optimal user experience on both desktop and mobile devices.

 ![saved-list-desktop](https://github.com/user-attachments/assets/3b37f19f-933b-4b0d-a2ab-4887998a5bec)

 #### State Persistence
-Ensured saved centers persisted across page refreshes using Redux.
-One challenge was managing the state when users navigated between pages or applied filters.
-This was solved by saving the state in the Redux store and using useEffect to rehydrate the state on page load.
+I ensured saved centers persisted across page refreshes by implementing Redux.
+A key challenge was consistently managing state during user navigation and filter application.
+I resolved this by efficiently saving and rehydrating the application state in the Redux store on page load, maintaining a seamless user experience.

 ### Backend Development